itsmartinwho/foresight-cdss-mvp/README.md

 ## Overview

 Foresight CDSS is a browser-based clinical decision support system prototype.
 This MVP (Minimum Viable Product) focuses on demonstrating core UI/UX concepts and a refactored frontend architecture.
-It uses mock data to simulate functionalities like patient dashboards, lists, and workspaces.
+It uses a Supabase backend (PostgreSQL) to manage and serve patient data, simulating functionalities like patient dashboards, lists, and workspaces.
 The system is designed to eventually assist healthcare providers with diagnostic planning, treatment recommendations, and complex case identification for autoimmune and oncology conditions by integrating ambient voice transcription, clinical data analysis, AI diagnostic assistance, and automated documentation.

-**Note:** This is currently a prototype and does not connect to live backend services or perform real clinical analysis.
-The data displayed is mock data for demonstration purposes.
+**Note:** This is currently a prototype.
+While it connects to a real Supabase database instance for data, it does not yet perform live clinical analysis beyond what's available in the seeded dataset.

 ## Features (Current Prototype Highlights)

+*   **Supabase Integration:** Patient and admission data is managed in a PostgreSQL database hosted on Supabase.
+*   **Dynamic Data Loading:** The application fetches data from Supabase at runtime.
 *   **Modular UI Components:** Demonstrates a component-based architecture with reusable UI elements for:
     *   Dashboard Overview
     *   Patient List & Search
-    *   Individual Patient Workspace (Demographics, Admissions, Diagnoses, Labs - using mock data)
+    *   Individual Patient Workspace (Demographics, Admissions, etc., using data from Supabase)
     *   Alerts, Analytics, and Settings screens (placeholders or basic views)
 *   **Client-Side Routing:** Utilizes Next.js for routing, with a central `ForesightApp.tsx` component managing view rendering.
 *   **Glassmorphism UI:** Features a modern "glassmorphism" visual style for header and sidebar.